freycp20/3dGameOfLifeGit/README.md

   * Save original/current generation: ```File -> Save Generation```
 ### Templates
 ><img src="src/resources/templates.png" width="300">

-This program features a number of different templates, including but not limited to:
+This program features a number of different pre-made templates with custom rules, including but not limited to:
 * [Welcome](https://imgur.com/a/8Ueq9px)
 * [Star](https://imgur.com/a/cexPAoS)
 * [Checkered Loaf](https://imgur.com/a/sz0bwvQ)
 * [Mini Cube](https://imgur.com/a/dWu7Pdy)
+For users who want a quick visualization and ease of experimenting, the pre-made templates are the way to go

 ## Console
 ><img src="src/resources/console.png" width="600">

 # Digging deeper
 ## Alive/Dead Neighbor Constraints
-This constraint in *3d game of life* builds directly off of the rules in [Conways Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+The Alive/Dead neighbor constraint in *3d game of life* builds directly off of the rules in [Conways Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+These rules are listes as follows:
 > Any live cell with two or three live neighbours survives.
 >
 > Any dead cell with three live neighbours becomes a live cell.
 >
 > All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-The concept is very similar for our version of *Game of Life*.
+The concept of this constraint is very similar in our version of *Game of Life*.
 In a 3D model, instead of having 8 possible neighbors, each cell has 26 possible neighobors.
-This means that our rules have to be adjusted accordingly, as follows:
+This means that the rules have to be adjusted accordingly:
 * Any live cell with five, six, or seven live neighbours survives.

 * Any dead cell with six live neighbours becomes a live cell.

 * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+Each of these constraints can be customized by the user, and the program can take as many parameters as given.

 ## trueFirst Constraint
 This constraint does not exist in the original *Game of Life* but has been added as an extra feature to our version.